pankaz712/MLS/README.md

-# MLS
-Labs from ML Spec

-### Labs I am using to practice course module of ML Scpecialization
+### Practice Labs on ML topics covered in ML Speciality